dzekelid/documents/_listings/box/invites-post.md

 ---
 swagger: "2.0"
 info:
-  title: Box
+  title: Box Invite User
-  description: The Box Content API gives you access to secure content management and
+  description: Invites an existing user to join an Enterprise.
+The existing user can
-    content experience features for use in your own app.
-It strives to be RESTful and is organized around the main resources you&rsquo;re familiar with from the Box web interface.
+    not be part of another Enterprise and must already have a Box account.
+Once invited, the user will receive an email and prompt to accept the invitation within the Box web application.
+This method requires the "Manage An Enterprise" scope for the enterprise, which can be enabled within your developer console.
   version: 1.0.0
 host: api.box.com
 basePath: /2.0